 Hides Applications Complexity

 An API-driven architecture allows the components and services connected to an API to remain modular.
 This means that the components are independent and use the API for communication and sharing of information.
 It also means that API security testing can be done easily to make sure that the applications are free from vulnerabilities.
-Those that have implemented third-party APIs do not even have to learn all the underlying code driving the API.
+Those that have used third-party API Integration services do not even have to learn all the underlying code driving the API.
 All they need to do is just implement it and remove it when they no longer need it.
 This shows how an API-driven architecture reduces the complexity of applications.

 Reducing Development Time